 Can anxiety cause memory problems?
 You bet it can.
 Luckily, it’s not long-term memory loss, and it can be reversed.

+Anxiety can cause a lot of mental fatigue, which can manifest as excessive worrying, fatigue and exhaustion, as well as overwhelm.
 Today, I’d like to talk to you about what happens when anxiety causes memory loss in your life.

 Watch the video or continue reading below…